mpsonntag/snippets/notes/projects/gin/FAQ_raw_collection.md

 As a current work-around you can create a dedicated GIN user account with the ssh deploy key you want to use.

+### We moved our data and want to remove all our repositories, can you help

+We have moved our data to another location and would like to request your assistance in removing the current GIN repositories.
+Unfortunately, we have been unable to find a way to batch-remove GIN repositories through the web interface or cli.
+Is it possible on your side to help us remove all the repositories in question?

+If you don't need the organization, we can remove it with the repos for you.
+To do this, please add the user "curator" to the Owners of the organization and afterwards remove yourselves from the Owners.
+This will dissociate your accounts from the organization and we will be able to remove it safely.